barend-erasmus/web-push-service/README.md

 **HTTPS**

-Web Push Notifications can only be used on websites using [HTTPS](https://developers.google.com/web/fundamentals/push-notifications) and therefore we'll need to configure a reverse proxy with (SSL Certificates](https://letsencrypt.org).
+Web Push Notifications can only be used on websites using [HTTPS](https://developers.google.com/web/fundamentals/push-notifications) and therefore we'll need to configure a reverse proxy with [SSL Certificates](https://letsencrypt.org).

 **Setup HTTPS**